 Let’s check with Funter if any remains are still left.
 As you can see, there are no more leftovers of Little Snitch.

 App Cleaner & Uninstaller helps you to save time; it can uninstall Little Snitch and other applications and remains in just 2 clicks.
-The app is user-friendly and free to download.
+The app is user-friendly and frovides a free trial for 7 days.